-Many local authorities have declared climate emergencies committing them to net zero carbon by 2030.
-Whilst the declaration is only a first step in acknowledging the problem, robust and deliverable action plans are starting to emerge.
+In October 2019 the Council passed a motion to declare a climate emergency and to take urgent action to reduce its carbon emissions to net-zero by 2030.
 Over 34% of all emissions in the UK are attributed to the provision of heat.
-Ground source or Air source heat pumps provide local authorities with a solution to fully decarbonise heating in social housing assets couple with the provision of clean energy.
+Ground source or Air source heat pumps provide local authorities with a solution to fully decarbonise heating in social housing assets coupled with the provision of clean energy.